tlb-lemrabott/aws-cognito-app-v1/README.md

 ## 🔐 Amazon Cognito Authentication Interface

-This project demonstrates a complete user authentication workflow using **Amazon Cognito**, providing a user-friendly interface for login, error handling, password change enforcement, and home page access post-login.
+This project demonstrates a complete user authentication workflow using Amazon Cognito, providing a user-friendly interface for login, error handling, password change enforcement, and home page access post-login.

+🛡️ Authentication Approach Used:
+This implementation follows the Backend-Managed Authentication model.
+The front-end sends login requests to a backend server, which securely communicates with AWS Cognito to handle authentication, token management, and session control.

 ### Features Overview